 Donald Curtis, DPM , FACFAS is a native of Salt Lake City, Utah and received his undergraduate degree in Behavioral Science & Health at the University of Utah.
 He went on to complete his medical training at the William M Scholl College of Podiatric Medicine in Chicago, Illinois.
 Dr Curtis then continued his training at the Carl T Hayden VA Medical Center, in Phoenix, Arizona, completing a three-year surgical residency program.
 Dr Curtis joined Midwestern University in March of 2012, after eight years of private practice.
 He is course director for Advanced Pathomechanics, Podiatric Medicine II and Podiatric Emergency Medicine and Trauma.
 Dr Curtis is board certified in Foot Surgery and is a Fellow of the American College of Foot and Ankle Surgeons.
 He also remains an attending at the Carl T Hayden VA Medical Center, working with and helping train the podiatric surgical residents.
 Dr Curtis is involved with a variety of research activities here on campus ranging from tendon function, wound care and diabetic peripheral neuropathy.
 In the past, he has been involved with research in infectious disease and inter-professional education as well as being a contributing author to a textbook on Diagnostic Ultrasound of the Foot and Ankle.

-Francis Derk, DPM, DABPM, FABPMChief Medical Officer and Co-founder
+Fran Derk, DPM, DABPM, FACPMChief Medical Officer and Co-Founder

 MDM Wound Ventures